rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 Why write this?
 ===============

-I wrote this when replying to the umpteenth "What language should I learn?" post.
+I wrote this when replying to the umpteenth "What language should I learn first?" post.
 My posts to that sort of question were inevitably long screeds, so I wrote this document which will get referenced in any future posts of mine.